-Bellevue's Environmental Stewardship Plan, Action N.1.1, identifies the introduction of additional requirements for tree preservation to further support the achievement of the City's 40 percent tree canopy goal.
-This Action includes a comprehensive review and update of provisions in the Land Use Code (LUC) and Bellevue City Code (BCC) for tree preservation, retention, replacement, and protection during construction.
-Tonight, staff seek direction from Council to initiate work on Tree Canopy Code Amendments consistent with Action N.1.1.
+Bellevue's Environmental Stewardship Plan Action N.1.1 calls to introduce additional requirements for tree preservation to further support the achievement of the 40 percent tree canopy goal.
+This action includes a comprehensive review and update of provisions in the Land Use Code (LUC) and Bellevue City Code (BCC) for tree preservation, retention, replacement, and protection during construction.